evangambit/flash-cards/README.md

 export interface Card {
   card_id: string;
   deck_id: string;

+  // HTML for front of card.
   front: string;

+  // HTML for back of card.
   back: string;

-  date_created: number;  // Time the user made this.
+  // Seconds since epoch when the user made this.
+  date_created: number;

-  remote_date: integer;   // Counter when the server learned about this (0 if the sever doesn't know about it).
+  // Counter when the server learned about this (0 if the sever doesn't know about it).
+  remote_date: integer;
 }
 ```